The Bankrate promise

 Home equity loan requirements

-- Home equity: At least 15 percent to 20 percent
+- Home equity: At least 20 percent

 - Employment and income: At least two years of employment history and pay stubs from the past 30 days